zsummer/fn-log/README.md

   > desc: the device will ignore in proc log when this option is disable state.

 - [x] out_type
-  > option: null, file, udp, screen
+  > option: null, file, udp, screen, virtual
   > default: null
-  > desc: as the option name.
+  > desc: as the option name.   only one virtual device per one channel.

 - [x] priority
   > option: trace debug info warn error alarm fatal